NygenAnalytics/CyteOnto/README.md

     embedding_provider="deepinfra",
 )
 ```

+If you have hosted your models locally, you can use `ollama` as your provider.
+Checkout out [Pydantic AI's Model](https://ai.pydantic.dev/models/) page for additional information regarding model providers.

 > The description and embedding generarion step will be skipped if the files are already present for the given models.
 Look "File Organization" below for how the files are stored.